ankaAR/bestiario5e/_creatures/yochlol.md

 While in mist form, the yochlol is incapacitated and can't speak.
 It has a flying speed of 30 feet, can hover, and can pass through any space that isn't airtight.
 It has advantage on Strength, Dexterity, and Constitution saving throws, and it is immune to nonmagical damage.

 While in mist form, the yochlol can enter a creature's space and stop there.
-Each time that creature starts its turn with the yochlol in its space, the creature must succeed on a DC 14 Constitution saving throw or be poisoned until the start of its next turn.
-While poisoned in this way, the target is incapacitated.
+Each time that creature starts its turn with the yochlol in its space, the creature must succeed on a DC 14 Constitution saving throw or be envenenado until the start of its next turn.
+While envenenado in this way, the target is incapacitated.

 ***Variant: Summon Demon (1/Día).*** The demon chooses what to summon and attempts a magical summoning.